DevMountain/GitHub-Standard/README.md

 This is where the summary of the project will go.
 Explain what the student will be doing in order to complete the project.
 Also explain what the project is.

+# Live Example

+<a href="#">Click Me!</a>

+Please provide live examples to projects you create.
+This provides more advanced students a way to try to complete the project without reading any instructions and other students a resource to look at it if they aren't understanding the instructions.

-( Optional: Include a screenshot of the finished project's landing page here OR if the project can run on GH-Pages, include that link here  )
+If a live example is provided, put a screenshot of the landing page below the `Click Me!` link.

 ## Setup

-* Clone and fork the repository.
+* `fork` and `clone` this repository.
-* `cd` into the project directory.
+* `cd` into the root of the project.
+* Run `npm install`. ( If necessary )
-* Run `npm install` ( if the student needs to, if they don't: don't include this bullet )
+* Run `nodemon` OR `npm start` etc. ( If necessary )

-* Include other steps necessary before starting step 1
+Provide a screenshot of what a terminal should look like on a successful startup OR a screenshot of what the landing page should look like after spinning up a development server.

 ## Step 1